 Improving your project with SBT

 I believe that the work on keeping quality high should start from the very beginning of the project.
-When it comes to actual implementation setting up build configuration is the very first thing one makes.
+When it comes to actual implementation, setting up the build configuration is the very first thing one does.
 The choice of tools has a huge impact on the process and results.

 Additionally, the build itself is a program as well (and an important one!), so there is no excuse for avoiding good practices like readability, DRY, SOLID, etc.